For Patients & Caregivers

 Juice Plus is a dietary supplement that contains dried concentrates of fruits and vegetables.
-It has been studied for its antioxidant and cardiovascular effects.
-But more studies are needed.
-There are ongoing clinical studies of Juice Plus in cancer patients but it has not been proven to treat or prevent cancer.
+It has been studied for its antioxidant and cardiovascular effects, but more studies are needed.
+Although there are ongoing clinical studies of Juice Plus in cancer patients, it has not been proven to treat or prevent cancer.
 Juice Plus is not a substitute for fresh fruits and vegetables.

 - To prevent and treat cancer

 Small studies showed mixed results.
 Well-designed clinical trials are needed.

 - To reduce cold symptoms

 One study shows that taking capsules consisting of a juice powder concentrate of fruits and vegetables can reduce common cold symptoms and duration.